Hammett, Bellin & Oswald, LLC | Attorneys At Law

 When an individual causes an officer to suffer a soft tissue injury or other substantial bodily harm in the transmission of false or misleading evidence, he or she may be charged with a Class G felony.
 The penalties for this charge include:

-When an individual refuses to comply with a lawful attempt to take him or her into custody, retreats or remains in a specific area and through action or threat, attempt to avoid being taken into custody, and uses or threatens to use a dangerous weapon to continue avoiding arrest, he or she may be charged with a Class I felony.
+When an individual refuses to comply with a lawful attempt to take him or her into custody, retreats or remains in a specific area, and through action or threat, attempts to avoid being taken into custody, and uses or threatens to use a dangerous weapon to continue avoiding arrest, he or she may be charged with a Class I felony.
 The penalties for this conviction include:

 Defenses To An Obstruction Of Justice Charge